joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-26-url-routing.md

 ### Dismissing the modal breaks the app!

 Uh-oh, looks like we introduced a bug.
-If you dismiss the modal you can no longer tap on any links.
+If you dismiss the modal, you can no longer tap on any links.

 This is caused by the way Turbo works under the hood.
 There’s a lot of [magic](https://github.com/hotwired/turbo-ios/blob/ca008e8215c66c2a276862375709b5c819b8b8b8/Source/Visitable/Visitable.swift#L43) going on to make sure each link visit transition occurs smoothly, all out of the scope of this series.